Qualification(s): BEc, LLB

 “The law in Victoria doesn't recognise the baby as a human being until it has taken its first breath.
 Parents are issued with a birth certificate for their baby, but no death certificate if the baby is stillborn.
 Parents want answers, and currently the Coroner's hands are tied.
 It's time for the Victorian Government to expand the Coroner's jurisdiction so they can have the discretion to investigate.”

-As one of the top medico-legal practitioners in Australia, Kathryn is often requested to present at major medical law conferences on medical and health issues, duty of care of doctors and malpractice, baby deaths and IVF.
+As one of the top medico-legal practitioners in Australia, Kathryn is often requested to present at major medical law conferences on medical and health issues, duty of care of doctors and medical malpractice, baby deaths and IVF.
 She also lectures to lawyers and health professionals on the duty of care owed to patients.

 Kathryn was a board member of Maurice Blackburn for four years.
 She jointly established the firm’s Women’s Law Section in 1995 and was an inaugural co-convenor of the group.
 Kathryn also helped establish the Victorian Women Lawyers and was an inaugural committee member.
-Her leadership reaches far beyond the firm, providing advice to the Federal Government on medical malpractice and the National Injury Insurance Scheme.

 Memberships & accreditations

 - Law Institute of Victoria Personal Injury Accredited Specialist

 - Law Institute of Victoria Litigation Lawyers Executive Committee Chair

 - Law Institute of Victoria Medical Negligence and Public Liability Committee Member